Mamma Mia! Bristol Review

 The end of act one is powerful and chaotic with the stags and the ‘Dads’ having crashed the hen do.
 The frenzied party atmosphere of “Gimme!
 Gimme!
 Gimme!” and “Voulez-Vous” takes us dramatically to the interval.

-I enjoy Harry Bright singing romantic song “Our Last Summer” to Donna, especially poignant as she was the first and last girl he ever loved.
+I enjoy Harry Bright singing the romantic song, “Our Last Summer” to Donna, especially poignant as she was the first and last girl he ever loved.

 The finale is everything a finale should be.
 Great songs, fun outfits, energetic dancing and, from our position in the stalls, everyone I can see is standing up, smiling and clapping along.

-I really want this to be a family show as the children enjoy the story and music, so on this occasion I’m prepared to turn a blind eye to the moments I’d rather not let my seven and nine year see and hope they don’t notice!
+I really want this to be a family show as the children enjoy the story and music, so on this occasion, I’m prepared to turn a blind eye to the moments I’d rather not let my seven and nine years see and hope they don’t notice!